ambrosiogabe/MathAnimation/README.md

 1. Place `nasm.exe` in your `PATH`.
 2. To set up a proper environment in MSYS2, you need to run `msys_shell.bat` from the Visual Studio or Intel Compiler command prompt.
 To do this:
-    * First type in `Developer Command Prompt for VS` in your windows search bar.
+    * First type in `x86_x64 Cross Tools Command Prompt for VS 2022` in your windows search bar.
+      * NOTE: If you're compiling for 32-bit architecture, you'll have to open the x86 version and modify the instructions below to use 32 bit architecture information
     * Run the command prompt.
     * Change directories to where you installed msys2.
         * The default directory for me is `cd C:\tools\msys64`